Distributed Corruption Detection in Networks

 contradicting the fact that both $I_1$ and $I_2$ are large.
 This completes the proof of the claim. $\Box$

-By Claim \ref{c24} we conclude that one can identify the types of the components $V_1$ and $V_2$.
+By \ref{Claim}{c24} we conclude that one can identify the types of the components $V_1$ and $V_2$.
 This means that we can identify at least $(1/2-\delta)n$ truthful vertices with no error.
 Recall that this is the case also when $H$ has only one connected component of size at least $(1/2-\delta)n$.
 Having these truthful vertices, we also know the types of all their neighbors.
-By the assumption on $G$ this gives the types of all vertices but less than $\delta n$, completing the proof of the main part of the theorem.
+By the assumption on $G$ this gives the types of all vertices but less than $\delta n$, completing the proof of (\ref{eq:main_cond}).

-As noted above the algorithm described in the proof above is a linear time algorithm provided $|T|>(1/2+\delta)n$ is clear.
+As noted above the algorithm described in the proof above is a linear time algorithm provided $|T|>(1/2+\delta)n$.
 However, if we only assume that $|T|>|B|$ the proof provides only a non-efficient algorithm for deciding the types of the components $V_1$ and $V_2$.
 Indeed, we have to compute the maximum weight of an independent set containing $1$ in the weighted graph $S$, and the maximum weight of an independent set containing $2$.
-By the proof above, exactly one of this maxima is smaller than $1/2$, providing the required types. $\Box$
+By the proof above, exactly one of this maxima is larger than $1/2$, providing the required types. $\Box$

 The proof of Proposition~\ref{p:distributed} follows from the fact that it deals with the case of a large component of truthful nodes who can communicate with each other.

 {\bf Proof:} For simplicity, consider a synchronized protocol.
 In the protocol, in each round, each node transmits to all of its neighbors, the identity of all nodes it recognizes as truthful and as corrupt.
 A truthful node will add to its record the identity of all nodes it receives from truthful neighbors.
 Recall that there is exactly one component $T'$ of size $\geq (1/2-\delta)n$ of truthful vertices, that $T'$ is the set of vertices in this component and $B'$ is $N(T')$.
 It is clear that all element in $T'$ who will follow the protocol, will recognize all elements of $T'$ as truthful and all elements of $B'$ as corrupt. $\Box$